-While camping is not allowed in any of the units of the monument, there are many nearby campgrounds.
-Some have full service amenities, some are quiet and remote, some are in the forest, and some are right on the John Day river.
+While camping is not allowed within the three units of the monument, there are many nearby campgrounds.
+Some have full service amenities, some are quiet and remote, some are in the forest, and some are right on the John Day River.

-Dispersed camping is allowed on Bureau of Land Management and Forest Service lands without a permit, but it is recommended that campers obtain a map that shows current property boundaries.
+Dispersed camping is allowed on Bureau of Land Management (BLM) and Forest Service (USFS) lands without a permit, but it is recommended that campers obtain a map that shows current property boundaries.
 Please contact the BLM or the USFS for more information.

 The Malheur National Forest offers a camping map.
 Look for the Highlights section and click on "Camping Map."